vaibhavlohia07/Zomato-Gen-AI/README.md

   - Outputs a flat list of all text chunks and saves them to `database.csv`.

   ## chatbot.py
 **Purpose:**
-  - Serves as the core logic for the restaurant chatbot.
-It handles embedding generation, similarity-based document retrieval, and response generation using an LLM (Gemini).
+Serves as the core logic for the restaurant chatbot.
+It handles embedding generation, similarity-based document retrieval, and response generation using an LLM (either Gemini or LLaMA).

  **Key Components:**